Paternalism and Deliberation: An Experiment on Making Formal Rules: Results

 \begin{result} CAs believe that the average Chooser opens too many boxes (relative to CAs' perceived optimal choice). \end{result}

 For each CA $i$, we can define $\alpha_i$ as the solution to the following equation:

-The distribution of $\alpha$ in the population of CAs captures how they mix their injunctive norm with imposing no restriction on the Chooser.
+The distribution of $\alpha$ across CAs captures how they balance their injunctive norm against imposing no restriction.
 In 89.6\% of cases, $\alpha$ is defined and in $[0, 1]$.
 Figure \ref{alphaundo} shows the distribution of $\alpha$ in this subset. $\alpha = 0$ represents the modal choice (reflecting no cap), attained in about one third of cases, and $\alpha = 1$ is the second most common $\alpha$.
 The median $\alpha$ is 0.333 and the mean is 0.42.
-In sum, while about two thirds of CAs intervene, Choosers are generally put on a long leash; this replicates a previous result from the literature.
+In sum, while about two thirds of CAs intervene, Choosers are generally put on a long leash---a pattern previously documented in the literature.

 \begin{result} As in \cite{pids}, CAs tend to leave room for Choosers to express themselves. \end{result}

 For the analysis below, we define one additional preregistered variable that relates to beliefs about Chooser behavior and the injunctive norm: